marxjohnson/CFMwebapp/README.md

 These things are known issues:

  - If attendee numbers for talks aren't set it writes "undefined" instead of 0
- - Opening + closing events show up in all rooms, instead of one particular room (This is really a backend thing, but oh well!)
  - The room name isn't displayed
  - The system doesn't do anything useful...